douglasdrumond/drumond19.com/_posts/2012-11-14-evernote-hackathon-brazil.md

 very supportive and knowledgeable, I would hire all of them if I had the chance ;) ).
 In previous Hackathons I took part at, there were nice people also, but in this one the availabilty of them were at another level.
-I didn't remember a time where I saw the staff slacking.
+I didn't remember a time when I saw the staff slacking.
 Every time they're walking by and asking us if everything was alright and if we needed help.
 Very nice.

 Finally, the surprise was meeting [Ana Carolina